The Adventures of Ali and His Gang vs. Mr. Tooth Decay

 Ali also made a short film on children's dental hygiene, in which Mr Tooth Decay was played by Chuck Wepner.
-Ali later boxed against Mr. Tooth Decay during Dental Hygiene for Children Day in Washington, D. C. in January 1980.
+Ali later boxed against Mr. Tooth Decay during Dental Hygiene for Children Day in Washington, D.C. in January 1980.

 The album was officially approved by the American Dental Association.

 Reception

 Frank La Rosa, writing on the website "Frank's Vinyl Museum" said of the album that "I'd heard about this record years ago, and it sounded pretty good.
 I finally picked up a copy the other day, and – sweet jesus – this thing is better than anything I could have hoped for.
 It could be the single best record I own...A sugar high is nothing compared to what I felt listening to this treasure.
 One track isn't enough.
 You want to listen to the whole thing straight through, like I did, and you want to do it twice to catch all the details.
 Then you want to play it in your car.
 Your walkman.
 Your bathroom – while brushing and flossing your teeth, of course.
 One thing is for sure, I'll never look at ice cream the same way again."

 Nate Petrin, writing in VICE magazine, was critical of the performance of the children on the album, feeling that "Fans of abysmal kid voice acting—including lots of opposite-of-spontaneous shouting things in unison as a substitute for actual emoting—will sink right into this record like a luxurious champagne bath".

-Jason Heller, writing in Rolling Stone magazine, said of the music on the album that "At one point, the score sounds like a marching band whose horns have been replaced with glitching analog synths.
-Elsewhere, some misplaced, Shaft-style blaxploitation funk underlines the narration.
-At one point, Mr. Tooth Decay's entrance is signaled by a dissonant track that sounds like "You're a Mean One, Mr. Grinch" as interpreted by avant-garde composer Edgard Varèse.
-The most successful song on the album is Ali's own theme, a brassy, fist-pumping anthem that vaguely parallels the theme from Rocky, also released in 1976".
+Jason Heller, writing in Rolling Stone magazine, said of the music on the album: